ZoeRorvig/password-generator/README.md

 - A prompt for including uppercase characters.
     - Prompt: "Click OK to confirm including uppercase characters."
 - A generated password that can be copied and pasted where it's needed.
+- If no characters were selected, "No Characters Selected" is displayed instead of a password.

 ## Visuals